dojot/docs/source/concepts.rst

 inferred from temperature sensors of other devices.
 This kind of device is called virtual device.

-All devices are created based on a *template*, which can be thought as a model of a device.
+All devices are created based on one or more *templates*, which can be thought as a model of a device.
 As "model" we could think of part numbers or product models - one *prototype* from which devices are created.
-Templates in dojot have one label (any alphanumeric sequence), a list of attributes which will hold all the device emitted information, and optionally a few special attributes which will indicate how the device communicates, including transmission methods (protocol, ports, etc.) and message formats.
+Templates in dojot have one label (any alphanumeric sequence), a list of attributes which will hold all the device emitted information.

 In fact, templates can represent not only "device models", but it can also abstract a "class of devices".
 For instance, we could have one template to